oogutierrez/obs-faceflow/README.md

 ### 3. Start Local Server

-Open your terminal or command line and cd to the project directory where you can find the index.hmtl file.
+Open your terminal or command line and cd to the project directory where you can find the index.html file.

 Run the following command in your project directory: